gcgarner/IOTstack/README.md

 ## Build the docker-compose file
 docker-compose uses the `docker-compose.yml` file to configure all the services.
 Run through the menu to select the options you want to install.

-### Node-RED
-There is an additional menu for Node-RED to pre-install some commonly used nodes.
-Warning the output spits out a lot of warning message.
-They can be ignored.
+## Docker commands
+This menu executes shell scripts in the root of the project.
+It is not necessary to run them from the menu.
+Open up the shell script files to see what is inside and what they do

+## Miscellaneous commands
+Some helpful commands have been added like disabling swap

 # Running Docker commands
 From this point on make sure you are executing the commands from inside the project folder.
-Docker-compose commands need to be run from the folder where the docker-compose.yml is.
+Docker-compose commands need to be run from the folder where the docker-compose.yml is located.
 If you want to move the folder make sure you move the whole project folder.

 ## Starting and Stopping containers
 to start the stack navigate to the project folder containing the docker-compose.yml file

-run the following
+to start the stack run:
-`docker-compose up -d`
+`docker-compose up -d` or `./start.sh`

-to stop
+to stop:
-`docker-compose down`
+`docker-compose down` or `./stop.sh`

-I've added two scripts for startin and stopping if you forget the commands `./start.sh` starts the containers
-`./stop.sh` stops the containers

 The first time you run start the stack docker will download all the images for the web.
 Depending on how many containers you selected and your internet speed this can take a long while.

-side note: Docker deletes the containers with the docker-compose down command.
-However because the compose file specifies volumes the data is stored in persistent folders on the host system.
-This is good because it allows you to update the image and retain your data
+The "docker-compose down" command stops the containers then deletes them.
+The alternative is to run "docker-compose stop" which does not delete the containers.

+## Persistent data
+Docker allowes you to map folders inside your containers to folders on the disk.
+This is done with "volume" key.
+There are two types of volumes.
+Any modification to the container reflects in the volume.

+### Folder based volumes
+Docker links a specified folder from your disk into the container.
+This allows you to easily access and backup your data.
+Folder permission can be an issue so be sure to use sudo to copy files where necessary.

+### Docker volumes
+Docker creates is own managed folder in its resource folder.
+These are a little harder to get to and get your info out of.

 ## Updating the images
 If a new version of a container it is simple to update it.